 - Serve warm with your favorite toppings!

-We devoured these pancakes faster than I expected and my husband asked me for more the next day!
+The first time I made these pancakes, we devoured them faster than I expected and my husband asked me for more the next day.
+If you have any questions on making oat flour pancakes, let me know!